 Then Maria the vet introduced me to Nana Mely, a 75 year old lady who has dedicated her life to caring for dogs in need in her home village of Balaoan.
 Crippled with a broken hip, Nana Mely uses what little money she receives from her US nursing pension to care for the dogs.
 Her funds are getting less and less due to her having to pay helpers to care for her and her dogs.
 Here was a wonderful lady asking for help.
 I knew this is where I needed to focus my efforts.

 With arrangements put in place with Maria, deals struck with a dog food provider and donations already given from my own pocket for dog food, I can now safely say that Nana Mely’s home for dogs will benefit from the kind donations received from around the world.
 Please check out my Facebook group here and show your support by liking and sharing the page.

 And as for Echo, unfortunately I couldn’t stay in the Philippines forever as my visa was running out for the second time.
+He might be the reason why I stopped travelling but I need to move on.
 It broke my heart to leave him but he has a forever home at Natures Healing home.
 With 5 hectares of land to play in with his new best friend Tarzan, I know I did the right thing by leaving him there rather than arranging other things for him.

 On the day I left, he knew I was leaving,.
 As I walked away with my backpack on, he ran to the top viewing point of the area and watched me walk away.
 Not forever as I know I will be back to visit him and to support Nana Mely further.

-I am a traveller at heart so I do need to keep on moving, however I will be back to see him in the future.
+I am a traveller at heart so I do need to keep on moving.
+He was the reason why I stopped travelling for a while; however I will be back to see him in the future.
 For those who know me, Echo is not the first dog I have rescued and certainly will not be the last.